cassiozen/backticks/README.md

 ### Using a Layout file

-Backticks supports the usage of a layout fil: it does so by combining the view with the configured layout.
+Backticks supports the usage of a layout file: it does so by combining the view with the configured layout.
 The layout is processed in a generator function, so you have access to `yield` Within it (identifies where the contents of the view currently being rendered is inserted).

 Example: